 Other conditions that can cause white or light spots are vitiligo and tinea versicolor.

 Vitiligo is an autoimmune disease that causes white patches of skin to appear on different areas of the body as the cells that make pigment in the skin — melanocytes — are destroyed.
 White patches can spread slowly over time, or rapidly in some cases.

-The most common locations affected by vitiligo are those areas of the skin most exposed to the sun, including the hands, feet, arms, face and lips.
-Vitiligo can also affect mucous membranes in the mouth, nose and eyes.
+The most common locations affected by vitiligo are those areas of the skin most exposed to the sun, including the hands, feet, arms, face

 The exact cause of vitiligo is unknown, though some people with certain autoimmune diseases tend to suffer from vitiligo at a higher rate than others.
 Sometimes, the condition can also run in families.

 Tinea versicolor, also called

 Overgrowth of yeast most commonly occurs on skin that is moist or oily.
 Living in humid and warm climates, excessive sweating, oily skin or even some medications can encourage the growth of yeast on the skin.